Nurseries & Preschools

 Launch Pad Enrichment Centre

-Monthly Fees: Full-time CI$500, half-days CI$350.
+Monthly Fees: 6 weeks-17 months CI$600 per month full-time; 18 months-5 years CI$500 full-time and CI$350 half-days.
 After-school homework help and creative activities are available from 3pm-6.30pm for other school children – Monthly CI$200.
 Pick-up service from Prospect Primary, Savannah Primary and Bodden Town Primary schools for an additional CI$20-40 per month.
-Siblings discounts available.
+Sibling discounts available.

 Little Trotters Farm & Nursery School